grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

 ## Compare all runs for a test

 To compare runs for a test across time, use the *performance-trending chart*.
-The chart displayes test run metrics and uses colors to signal the status of a specific run.
+The chart displays test-run metrics, using colors to signal the status of a specific run.

-To view the performance-trending chart for multiple tests belonging to a same project, open the Project page:
+To view the performance-trending chart for multiple tests that belong to the same project, open the **Project** page:

 ![Project Performance Trending](./images/09-Performance-Trending/perf-trending-project.png)

-Additionally, in order to view the performance-trending chart for an individual test, open the test's page:
+Additionally, to view the performance-trending chart for an individual test, open the test's page:

 ![Test Performance Trending](./images/09-Performance-Trending/perf-trending-test.png)

-This last version of the chart shows more data points over time.
-For more information on an individual run, hover over any bar in the chart.
+This last chart shows more data points over time.
+For more information about an individual run, hover over any bar in the chart.

-The data displayed in the performance-trending chart is `p95` of the HTTP response time (`http_req_time`) for responses with a status code (so, for example, requests that timed out are not considered).
+By default, the data displayed in the performance-trending chart is the `p95` of the HTTP response time (`http_req_time`).

-We call this combination of metric plus aggregation function the _trending metric_ of the chart. k6 produces a single value for each test run using the trending metric, and then plots each value the chart.
+The chart displays a summary _trending metric_, an aggregated value for all metric data points in the test run. k6 produces a single value for each test run using the trending metric, and then plots each value the chart.
-It is possible to customize the trending metric on a per-test basis, which allows displaying different information in the test's performance-trending chart.
+You can customize the trending metric on a per-test basis.

-### Customizing the trending metric
+### Customize the trending metric

-To customize the trending metric used for a test, navigate to the Project page, and then click on the three dots at the top-right corner of the test's performance-trending chart.
-Then, select the "Trending metric" option:
+To customize the trending metric used for a test:

+1. Navigate to the Project page.
+2. Select the three dots at the top-right corner of the test's performance-trending chart.
+3. Select **Trending metric**.

 ![Customizing Trending Metric Step 1](./images/09-Performance-Trending/trending-metric-tutorial-1.png)

-This will bring up the "Customize Trending Metric" window:
+This brings up a window:

 ![Customizing Trending Metric Step 2](./images/09-Performance-Trending/trending-metric-tutorial-2.png)

-From here, you can select the metric to use in the performance-trending chart.
-You'll notice that both standard (created by all k6 test runs) and custom (user-defined) metrics are listed.
+From the window, you can select the metric to use in the performance-trending chart.
+Note that both standard (created by all k6 test runs) and custom (user-defined) metrics are listed.
-For this example, we will select "CPU Usage", and then advance to the next step:
+This example selects `CPU Usage`:

 ![Customizing Trending Metric Step 3](./images/09-Performance-Trending/trending-metric-tutorial-3.png)

-In this section, you can select:
+After you select a metric, you can select:
 - The aggregation function to apply to the metric (in this case, "Average" is selected).
 - A set of tags & tag values used to filter the metric's values (in this case, selecting values only from instances in the `amazon:us:ashburn` load zone).

-Note that you can reset the configuration to use the default trending metric by clicking on `Reset to default trending metric`.
-This is only possible after you have made modifications to the default configuration.
+To reset the configuration, use the default trending metric with **Reset to default trending metric**.

-Once the desired parameters have been selected, press "Save" to apply the changes. k6 will calculate the required values and then plot them in the performance-trending chart.
+After you select the desired parameters, **Save** to apply the changes. k6 calculates the required values, then plots them in the performance-trending chart.
-For the example steps describe previously, the result will look like this:
+In this example, the results look like this:

 ![Customizing Trending Metric Step 4](./images/09-Performance-Trending/trending-metric-tutorial-4.png)